vari-bbc/RNA-Seq-Workflow-App/README.md

 Click 'Start Snakemake RNAseq Workflow'

-From this tab you can monitor the workflow's progress or close the session and click 'Already exists' when you restart the app.
+From this tab you can monitor the workflow's progress or close the session and click 'Already Exists' when you restart the app.

-### Already exists
+### Already Exists

 #### Select an existing workflow